From Ranking to Reasoning: Explainable Web API Recommendation via Semantic Reasoning: Methodology

-Building on the annotated dataset, we conduct supervised fine-tuning to equip WAR-Re with foundational capabilities for API recommendation and semantic reasoning.
-Since most API names are initially out of the tokenizer's vocabulary, we explicitly add each API as a single indivisible token (e.g., \texttt{<API\_sendgrid>}) to prevent the tokenizer from decomposing an API name into multiple tokens and enable the model to recognize whether an API is present in or absent from the repository.
-Inspired by T2I-R1 \cite{jiang2025t2ir1reinforcingimagegeneration} which uses \texttt{<img\_start>} for image token generation, we introduce task-specific delimiters to structure the model’s output: \texttt{<API\_start>} and \texttt{<API\_stop>} frame the API recommendation sequence, while \texttt{<REASON\_start>} and \texttt{<REASON\_stop>} enclose the explanatory reasoning.
+Building on the annotated dataset, we conduct supervised fine-tuning to equip WAR-R1 with foundational capabilities for API recommendation and semantic reasoning.
+Since most API names are initially out of the tokenizer's vocabulary, we explicitly add each API as a single indivisible token (e.g., \texttt{<API\_sendgrid>}) to prevent the tokenizer from decomposing an API name into multiple tokens and to enable the model to treat each API as a distinct, atomic concept.
+We introduce task-specific delimiters to structure the model’s output: \texttt{<API\_start>} and \texttt{<API\_stop>} frame the API recommendation sequence, while \texttt{<REASON\_start>} and \texttt{<REASON\_stop>} enclose the explanatory reasoning.
 This design enables the model to clearly distinguish between the two subtasks and learn precise generation boundaries.
 During training, the input sequence is constructed according to the template in Table~\ref{tab:prompt}.
 The template includes three key parts: the mashup's requirement description; a recommended API list enclosed by \texttt{<API\_start>} and \texttt{<API\_stop>}; explanatory reasons for each API, wrapped by \texttt{<REASON\_start>} and \texttt{<REASON\_stop>}.
-The mashup descriptions and recommended APIs are derived from historical records, and the explanatory reasons are annotated by LLMs.
+The mashup descriptions and recommended APIs are derived from historical records, and the explanatory reasons are annotated by an LLM.
 The model learns patterns in mashup descriptions to improve recommendations for similar mashups.

 Let $H$ denote the total length of the target token sequence and $w_{h}$ the $h$-th token.
 The model parameterized by $\Phi$ produces a predictive distribution $P_{\Phi}(w_{h}\mid w_{1},\dots, w_{h-1})$ at each step.
 We adopt the standard cross-entropy loss over the entire sequence: